 When you exit the Siq and get your first glimpse of the Treasury (also referred to as Al-Khazneh), you will be awestruck at the sheer size and the ornate detail of this architectural creation.
 Your amazement will only continue as you travel through the ancient city.

 Who Should Go?

 Everyone!
+Every intern in Jordan should check out Petra.
 It’s that simple.
 Why should you go?
 Whether you are looking for an adventure, are a history buff, or enjoy a good hike, Petra should be on every traveler’s list of must see places.
 You will not only experience breathtaking beauty, but you will get to enjoy the culture of Jordan, and the generous hospitality of Jordanian people.